sighupio/furyctl/TUTORIAL.md

 Furyctl is package manager for Fury distribution.
 It’s simple to use and reads a single Furyfile to download packages you need.
 Fury distribution offers three types of packages:

-- **Bases** : Sets of Kustomize bases to help deploying basic components in Kubernetes
+- **Bases** : Sets of Kustomize bases to deploy basic components in Kubernetes
 - **Modules**: Terraform modules to deploy kubernetes infrastructure and it’s dependencies
 - **Roles**: Ansible roles for deploying, configuring and managing a Kubernetes infrastructure